 Certified F-1 Brahman Female Certificate or Eartag, each: $7.50

 Qualification inspections of purebred non-registered herds: $6/head

-For questions on the F-1 Certification Program contact Chris Shivers at email@example.com
+For questions on the F-1 Certification Program contact the ABBA office at email@example.com